 OPDV does not provide direct victim services.
 However, if you or someone you know is a victim of domestic violence and you want help, emergency shelter or information, your best option is to call the domestic violence program in your community.
 You can also call the New York State Domestic and Sexual Violence Hotline: 1-800-942-6906, English & español/Multi-language Accessibility.
 Deaf or Hard of Hearing: 711.

 - Assistance to a wide variety of professionals to help improve responses to both victims of domestic violence and abusers.

 - OPDV publications available for ordering are listed in our Publications page

 - To report technical problems on this site, e-mail the Web site Manager.
 This mailbox is checked during regular business hours, which are Monday through Friday 9 am to 5 pm excluding State Holidays, and should not be used to send urgent messages.

 - For further assistance, we can direct you to the agency and/or organization that may be able to answer your questions.

 - Crime victim's compensation For information on eligibility for crime victim's compensation, a description of available compensation benefits, and how to receive a claim application, go to the NYS Office of Victim Services (OVS) Web site or call OVS at 1-800-247-8035.

-- Information regarding persons in the custody of the New York State Department of Corrections Crime victims and other citizens seeking information about convicted felony offenders in custody of the Department of Correctional Services (DOCS) may contact that agency's Victim Information and Notification Services by calling 1-888-VINE-4NY (1-888-846-3469) or obtain more information about this service by visiting the DOCS Web site.
-For information on the location of an inmate in the Department's custody, check the Inmate Lookup Service.
+- Crime victims and other citizens seeking information about convicted felony offenders in custody of the New York State Department of Corrections and Community Supervision (DOCCS) may contact that agency's Victim Information and Notification Services by calling 1-888-VINE-4NY (1-888-846-3469) or obtain more information about this service by visiting the DOCCS website.
+For information on the location of an inmate in the Department's custody, check the Inmate Population Information Search.

 - Your local Bar Association - check the list available at the American Bar Association's Web site.